Legislative Priorities

 The Virginia General Assembly meets annually, beginning the second Wednesday of January each year.
 The sessions alternate between long (60 days) and short (45 days) based on the biennial budget cycle.
-“Long sessions” correspond with the introduction of the Governor’s budget and take place in even calendar years (i.e 2020, 2022), whereas “short sessions” take place in odd numbered years (i.e. 2021, 2023).
+“Long sessions” correspond with the introduction of the Governor’s budget and take place in even calendar years (i.e. 2024, 2026), whereas “short sessions” take place in odd numbered years (i.e. 2025, 2027).

 University Priorities

-George Mason University is grateful to the Governor and General Assembly for approving a significant increase in financial aid funding in both years of the biennium during the 2022 legislative session.
-Mason’s appropriation was approximately $6 million in the first year and nearly $27 million in the second year.
-This funding is critically important for Mason’s student body where 24 percent are first generation and 29 percent are eligible for federal need-based Pell Grants, which is greater than the state average.
-Leadership at Mason will work with state decision-makers to maintain this funding in FY24.
+George Mason University is grateful to the Governor and General Assembly for approving a significant increase in financial aid funding, which serves as “pass through” funding directly to students.
+This funding is critically important for Mason’s student body where 24% are first-generation and 29% are eligible for federal need-based Pell Grants.

 George Mason University has experienced significant enrollment growth over the past ten years.
-In comparison, Mason’s enrollment has grown during this period by more than two times the total student enrollment at the University of Richmond.
-Mason has consistently been recognized by the State Council of Higher Education for Virginia (SCHEV) for effective utilization of classroom and laboratory space.
-With this enrollment growth, Mason is in critical need of additional academic space and improvements to its technology infrastructure.
+Mason has consistently been recognized by SCHEV for effective utilization of classroom and laboratory space.
+Mason is in critical need of additional academic space and improvements to its technology infrastructure.
 The top two projects on the current capital outlay six-year plan include:

-The University is requesting an approval of $12 million to aggregate the critical deferred maintenance on facilities.
-This is the first phase of a three-phase effort to address the deferred maintenance shortfall from the annual allocation of maintenance reserve.
-The funds will be used on a number of E&G buildings on all campuses.
-If approved, the funding will used on the following types of projects:
+The University is requesting an approval of $12 million to address critical deferred maintenance of facilities.
+Funding will be used on a number of E&G buildings across all campuses, including:

 • Replacement of aging roofs